puppetlabs/puppetlabs-accounts/README.markdown

 ## Description

-The accounts module manages resources related to login and service accounts for Puppet Enterprise.
+The accounts module manages resources related to login and service accounts.
 This module replaces Puppet Enterprise's built-in pe\_accounts module, which was removed from PE 2015.3 and later.

-This module works on all PE-supported Unix operating systems.
-It does not currently support configuring accounts on Microsoft Windows platforms.
+This module works on many UNIX/Linux operating systems.
+It does not support configuring accounts on Microsoft Windows platforms.

 ## Setup

-**Note:** When you install this module, it is placed in your module search path.
-Do not modify the module; it is designed to be automatically updated with Puppet Enterprise updates.

 ### Beginning with accounts